springfall2008/batpred/README.md

 - Multiple inverter support depends on running all inverters in lockstep, that is each will charge at the same time to the same %

+- When user_config_enable is set to True a set of input_number and switch configurations are created in Home Assistant which can be used to tune the predictions and charging/discharging

 ## Install

 - You must have GivTCP installed and running first